Other Exercises

 By October 10th, the sailors and the crew

-ready to matters into their own hands
+ready to take matters into their own hands

 If Columbus won't do as we ask